MiguelAFH/transfer-segmentation/README.md

 After creating and activating the python environment, run the following commands to verify everything was installed properly:

-`python3 src/segmentation.py`

-This will generate a segmented image under 'data/segmentation/out.png'

-`python3 src/transfer.py`
+`python3 src/run2.py -h`

-This will generate an image with style transfer under 'data/transfer/out.png'
+This will print the usage for the model

 ``